G-Core/FastEdge-vscode/README.md

 This is done using our application runner based from [FastEdge-cli](https://github.com/G-Core/FastEdge/tree/main/cli).

+## Prerequisites

+In order for this extension to compile and run any code, you will need to have the basic compilation tools installed for your given language.

+Examples:

+- Rust: `rustup target add wasm32-wasi`
+- Javascript: `npm install --save-dev @gcoredev/fastedge-sdk-js`

+More detail can be found in the SDK documentation above. 👆

 ## Installing the extension

-:construction: This extension will be added to the VS Code marketplace soon... :rocket:
+🚧 This extension will be added to the VS Code marketplace soon... 🚀

 In the meantime, it is possible to install from source: